So You Want To Be An Embedded Systems Developer

 Raspberry Pi is a Linux platform, meaning it is a single-board computer running the Linux operating system.
 In some ways it is similar to Arduino, in that many low-level details are taken care of for you.

 But it is more capable due to more hardware interfaces and the Linux environment.
-It can operate as a full desktop computer in the palm of your hand.
+It can operate as a full desktop computer in the palm of your hand (see my post Absolute Beginner's Guide To Getting Started With Raspberry Pi).
 You program it with the Python, C, and C++ programming languages, as well as others.
 The Linux capability opens up lots of possibilities.

 Many of the same arguments for and against Arduino apply to Raspberry Pi.
 It also offers a great way to learn Linux and its application to embedded systems.
 It can be used at the beginner level, but also offers greater range to go beyond that.